abrennec/sose20_cc2/01_intro_course/readme.md

 ## Assignments

 Assignments will be given at the end of each class.
 If the assignments comprise written or coded homework, please create a folder named <my_last_name>, add your solutions and upload the folder to the assignments folder of the corresponding session.
+See the readme.md inside of the assignments folder for any additional info as well as the list of assignments.

 ---